stevana/hot-swapping-state-machines2/README.md

-A happy middle ground, which is easy to implement in any programming language while at the same time expressive enough to express any algorithm at a desired level of abstraction[^1], is the humble state machine.
+A happy middle ground, which is easy to implement in any programming language while at the same time expressive enough to express any algorithm at a desired level of abstraction, is the humble state machine[^1].

 There are different ways to define state machines, we'll go for a defintion which is a simple function from some input and a state to a pair of some output